 This cranberry compote is lighter than cranberry sauce.
 Orange and ginger give the compote a zippy edge, while pure maple syrup provides just the right touch of sweetness.
-You can make it in less than 20 minutes, so it’s a cinch to make.
+It's easy to make and only takes about 10 minutes.

 Cranberry compote is a light sauce made with cranberries and a sweetener.
 This version also includes citrus, ginger, and coriander for extra flavor.